antmicro/gerber2ems/README.md

 | ![](./docs/images/EMS_Field_Propagation_CE7_Top.gif) | ![](./docs/images/EMS_Field_Propagation_CE7_Bottom.gif) |

 > [!TIP]
-> Consider creating new blend file instead simply using output of `picknblend`.
-In this new file add `picknblend` output as linked blender model.
-This will allow to reuse base blender model for showing different trace simulation and also will protect against accidental refresh by `gerber2blend`/`picknblend`.
+> Consider creating a new blend file instead of simply using the output of `picknblend`.
+In this new file add the `picknblend` output as a linked blender model.
+This will allow you to reuse the base blender model for showing different trace simulations and will prevent accidental refresh by `gerber2blend`/`picknblend`.

 ## Licensing